-A few weeks agowhile rummaging in my fabric stash, I found a piece of soft peach silk dupioni.
+Rummaging in my fabric stash a few weeks ago, I found a piece of soft peach silk dupioni.
 Unfolding it, I saw that at some point I’d begun embroidering it with wild dog roses.
 It took a bit of head-scratching, but eventually I worked out I’d started this piece back in High School.
 That’s quite a while ago – so why on earth had I abandoned it?
 It was such pretty fabric, and the embroidery looked like it was really going somewhere.
 I decided that i would finish the piece, and it would become an ribbon embroidered regency reticule!
 What a simple weekend project that would be!

 ….
 Right?

 And oh BOY.
 It was quickly VERY clear why I’d abandoned the project the first time round.
 I tend to use dupioni for ribbon embroidery as I find that silk ribbons pass very cleanly through the dupioni silk- far more easily than they do through taffeta.
 But this particular soft-and-supple-seeming dupioni was so tough and tightly woven that I could hardly get a needle through it.
-To drag a ribbon through as well, I had to pull the needle through the fabric with a pair of pliers.
-The mystery now wasn’t why I’d abandoned the project the first time round – the mystery was why I hadn’t burned it in a fire and salted the earth afterwards.
+To drag a ribbon through, I had to pull the needle through the fabric with a pair of pliers.
+The mystery now wasn’t why I’d abandoned the project the first time round – the mystery was why I hadn’t burned it in a fire and salted the earth.

-I abandoned my first plan – to unpick the rather-badly-laid-out stems and start the composition over, and instead, I forged ahead.
-Leaf by little rose leaf, I dragged the thin ribbon through that horrible silk.
-The resulting tension issues in the ribbons AND the fabric mean that my little rose bush is not the healthiest-looking rose bush in embroidered history – in fact I’m pretty sure it’s got sawfly.
+I abandoned my first plan, to unpick the rather-badly-laid-out stems and start the composition over, and instead, I forged ahead.
+Leaf by little rose leaf, I dragged ribbons through that horrible silk.
+All that tension between stressed ribbons and stressed fabric mean that my little rose bush is not the healthiest-looking plant in embroidery history – in fact I’m pretty sure it looks like it’s got sawfly.
 But I pressed on, swearing ineffectually, until there was a nasty snap, and only the front half of the needle came through.

 Yep.
 My, soft and supple silk had actually broken a tapestry needle in half.

-Dropping any plans for more leaves, I tied off and threaded up the smallest needle I could get away with and started embroidering rose thorns instead.
+Dropping all plans for more leaves, I tied my ribbon off and threaded up the smallest needle I could get away with and started embroidering rose thorns instead.
 Lots of rose thorns.
 This was NOT a FRIENDLY rose bush.

 Once I’d wrestled the embroidery into submission, turning it into something I could show off was practically a walk in the park.
 I needed a regency reticule, so I made that.